 A Conversation for Join the Q: More Flowers and Love

 paulh.
-Following butterflies through the meadows Posted Mar 18, 2018
+Antisocial distancing works a well as the Social kind Posted Mar 18, 2018

 I have two pots of wild roses sunk into the ground in my back yard.
 When the weather gets warm enough, I'll pull them out and plant them in a permanent location elsewhere.
 Half the pleasure of having wild roses is the beautiful red rosehips that they carry far into the winter when there's very little color elsewhere.

 SashaQ - happysad and 'slightly mad' Posted Mar 21, 2018

 Yes, rosehips are a good splash of colour and the birds often enjoy them too